Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 The output of 12 V with a 10% tolerance has not been achieved.

+1) Purpose of the experiment
+2) Description of what you did
+3) The expected result
+4) The number of trials
+5) Data table or graph of the results
+6) Interpretation of the data

 *Output Voltage vs Solar Input Voltage*

 ![image](https://github.com/Brady-Beecham/Capstone-Team-PowerHouse/assets/45153206/e1713e10-1328-416a-8230-5f17e62a60c4)